 Ativan and Stimulants

 Stimulants are the complete opposite of benzodiazepines and serve different purposes.
 Stimulants increase feelings of alertness, confidence, wellbeing, and heighten concentration.
 Benzos are meant to depress the nervous system where stimulants speed it up.
 The main concern of combining the drugs is that stimulants can often mask the feelings of sedation that are associated with use.
-The person may feel like they have not taken enough of the benzo and continue to take more until they reached their desired effect.
+The person may feel like they have not taken enough of the benzo and continue to take more until they reach their desired effect.

 Once the effects of the stimulants wear off, the person may notice they are a lot more intoxicated than they had planned to be.
 This can lead to a few different outcomes in that they hurt themselves because they are extremely intoxicated, or they overdose.
 This combination is especially hard on the heart as stimulants speed up heart rate while the depressants work to slow it down.
 The mixed messages may result in dysrhythmias or heart failure.